 - drugs that treat nausea and vomiting (antiemetics)

 - drugs that treat anxiety

-If you think your prescription medication is making you sleepy, talk to your doctor before you stop taking it.
+If you think your prescription medication is making you sleepy, talk with your doctor before you stop taking it.

-Studies have shown that older people spend the most time in bed but get the lowest quality of sleep.
-According to the study, sleep quality starts to get worse in middle-aged adults.
-As we age, we experience less time in the deeper types of sleep, and wake up more in the middle of the night.
+As we age, we experience less time in the deeper types of sleep and wake up more in the middle of the night.